Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.62
+  -Sailors can now be flagged as tough (the wrong monster, probably some villager, was being made tough instead) -The final room in the abyss does not allow you to regenerate mana if all encounter rooms and/or all dungeon floors are cursed
+  -I am requiring use of a 64-bit JVM to run this to better enforce that the same seeds output the same ROMS.

 New in ver 1.61 (Cheater edition)
   - You can now output a spoiler list for the search spot items
   - Several bugfixes, namely having to do with softlocks, duplicate items, and an incorrectly coded softlock detector